maierman/binbuffer/README.md

 # binbuffer
-Sample code for loading binary data to numpy / pandas
+Sample code for loading binary data to numpy / pandas.

+The notebook [WorkingWithBytes](WorkingWithBytes.ipynb) has some useful info about basic commands for working with byte data in python.

+The notebook [SimpleBuffer](SimpleBuffer.ipynb) shows how to use cython and the python buffer protocol to efficiently load binary data to numpy / pandas.